Unspokenevil/hg-engine-wiki/Editing-Pokémon-Data.md

 Hidden abilities are not included here to maintain compatibility with existing tools.
 Base experience is also not identified in this file because later generations use values higher than 255.

-TM learnsets appear here as constants that are defined in a separate file, ``tmlearnset.s``.
-This is to avoid cluttering this file.
+TM learnsets are technically defined in the mondata, but for this project they are defined in ``tmlearnset.txt`` for formatting convenience.

 ``basestats`` and ``evyields`` are listed in the order HP, Attack, Defense, Speed, Sp.
 Attack, and Sp.
 Defense, as they are internally.